dangrosvenor/CEMAC_UM_TIPs/PUMA/README.md

 Check `quota` often these errors posing as display errors when launching rose GUIs appear due to lack of disk space

 `du -sh`  in your home directory should reveal largest space drains.
 The default quota for Puma is 1GB

-# Archer2 new 23 cabinet system

-## Host Key verification failed / submit failed

-`[FAIL] Host key verification failed.`

-Occurs because Archer2 now has a different key the 4 cabinet system

-`ssh-keygen -R login.archer2.ac.uk`

-should resolve it

-some users might need to check there's no other toublesome keys

-`ssh -o BatchMode=yes -o StrictHostKeyChecking=no  login.archer2.ac.uk`
-might pop up a warning:

-`Warning: the ECDSA host key for 'login.archer2.ac.uk' differs from the key for the IP address '193.62.216.45'``

-telling you the other offending key to remove e.g.:

-`ssh-keygen -R 193.62.216.45`

-Now you should have no more mismatching keys. (possibly you'll need to repeat this step a few times to cover all the ip addresses!)

-*NB only do this when you are expecting the keys to mismatch - otherwise a key mismatch could highlight something malicious*

-## Module fails

-Job fails with error logs not finding modules

-`module restore module` yields : `Lmod has detected the following error:  User module collection: "2020.12.14" does not exist.`

-`module restore` is no longer a command. `module load um` will load um modules